Have you ever sat down to work on a job only to find yourself one hour later still pondering over where to begin?

 There are several ways to take nicotine.
 The two easiest ways are to use a patch or a lozenge designed for smoking cessation.
 Look for the smallest concentrations you can find.
 After 15-20 minutes you should begin to feel a light buzz, where your brain begins to light up with activity.

 Based on my experience with it, and on history, I predict that nicotine (not smoking) will become much more popular for performance and cognitive enhancement

 Dave Asprey from bulletproof has spoken widely about nicotine.
 In a recent article, he speaks of how nicotine may well become the next big smart drug.

 Be careful with this one!
 Use it sparingly!
 If abused, it can become a problem, but it may well be useful to have on the side for those dire situations when you are up against it.

 A few things to bear in mind

 A quick note to end on.
-For those who are skeptical, here are a few things to bear in mind.
+For those who are sceptical, here are a few things to bear in mind.
 Nootropics aren’t mainstream (yet).
-Many are skeptical of those that use nootropics.
+Many are sceptical of those that use nootropics.
 It somehow doesn’t seem like a sensible thing to do all that often.